For Students, Faculty, Staff, Delegates, Alumni

 Your enrolled phone number is called.
 Answer the phone and press any key complete the login to your account.

 The hardware token is a small device you carry.
-Pressing a button on the token generates a new passcode that you type into the multi-factor prompt.
-To request a hardware token, call IT Customer Care or use the Tech Help tab at My.Fordham (if it's your first time using the tab, make sure your browser can allow pop-ups for this page.)
-All requests for hardware token must be approved by the Associate Vice President of Fordham University's Information Security Office.
+Pressing a button on the token generates a new passcode that you type into the Multi-Factor prompt.
+To request a hardware token, call the IT Service Desk or use the Tech Help tab at Fordham.edu (if it’s your first time using the tab, make sure your browser can allow pop-ups for this page.)
+All requests for hardware tokens must be approved by the Associate Vice President’s Information Security and Assurance.
 A $20 fee will be charged for lost tokens.
 For more details, consult the Hardware Token User Guide.

 Devices Supporting MFA